open/close all folders

 - Man Hug: With Roger on several occasions, most notably at the end of "What You Own" (only in the movie, they don't actually see each other in the show).

-- Ambiguously Brown: Mimi is said to be Latina, but she's also been played by actresses who are half-black, white, etc - and more than one fully-black (and dark-skinned) actress has played her as well.
+- Ambiguously Brown: Mimi is said to be Latina, but she's also been played by actresses who are biracial, white, etc. — and more than one black actress has played her (which doesn't preclude her being Latina as white and black Latino people exist.)

 - Bad Girl Song: "Out Tonight" is made of this.